 The second and most important issue during peri menopause is the ratio between the two hormones.

-Take the figures below.
-If a woman has an oestradiol level of 13.2pmol/L and a progesterone level of 259pmol/L she would feel awful, and yet they are both in the 'normal' range.
+For instance if a woman has an oestradiol level of 13.2pmol/L and a progesterone level of 259pmol/L she would feel awful, and yet they are both in the 'normal' range.

 On the other hand if she had an oestradiol level of 5.5pmol/L and a progesterone level of 979pmol/L she would feel wonderful, and yet these are also in the 'normal' range.